OCHA-DAP/hxl-hdx-stats/README.md

-Free script to crawl data.humdata.org and collect stats on HXL data providers.
+Free script to crawl data.humdata.org and collect stats on HXL data providers and datasets.

 Requirements: